Can Japan shift gears fast enough to ban gas cars by 2035?

 “Even if the government sets the target, it is possible that not many users would actually choose electrified vehicles,” said Hirai, adding that it will probably need to offer financial incentives including subsidies and tax cuts to motivate consumers.

-According to Hirai, it will be a challenge to make compromises among the three stakeholders — the government, the auto industry and consumers — to create a win-win-win situation for all of them.
+According to Hirai, it will be a challenge to make compromises among the three stakeholders — the government, the auto industry and consumers — to create a win-win-win situation.

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.